NVISOsecurity/disable-flutter-tls-verification/README.md

 * It is using normal TLS verification and the patterns don't match.
 If this is the case, please [open a GitHub issue](https://github.com/NVISOsecurity/disable-flutter-tls-verification/issues) with the app in question
 * It is using some weird SSL pinning plugin which actually performs the pinning on the native iOS / Android side.
 In this case, manual RE'ing and hooking is required

-In all cases, note that Flutter apps do not follow the system's proxy settings by default.
+In all cases, note that Flutter apps do not use the system's proxy settings by default.
 This means you should use [Proxydroid on Android](https://blog.nviso.eu/2019/08/13/intercepting-traffic-from-android-flutter-applications/) and [OpenVPN on iOS](https://blog.nviso.eu/2020/06/12/intercepting-flutter-traffic-on-ios/) (or a rogue rogue access point on both).